u16052642/thrive_erp_documentation/documentation-16.0/content/applications/finance/accounting/vendor_bills.rst

 Whether the bill is created manually or automatically, make sure the following fields are appropriately completed:

-- :guilabel:`Vendor`: Odoo automatically fills some information based on the vendor's registered information, previous purchase orders, or bills.
+- :guilabel:`Vendor`: Thrive Bureau ERP automatically fills some information based on the vendor's registered information, previous purchase orders, or bills.
 - :guilabel:`Bill Reference`: add the sales order reference provided by the vendor and is used to do the :ref:`matching <payments/matching>` when you receive the products.